Cindyzzz616/Mora/README.md

 There are some features we did not have time to implement, but we look forward to growing this project in the future!
 - Transcript highlighting: the transcript can be colour-coded according to the user's familiarity with the words, as well as words that are far beyond the user's current level.
 The same can be done with difficult sentence structures and grammatical formulations.
-Based on that, YouLingo will recommend parts of the video that the user should review and parts that can be skipped over.
+Based on that, Mora will recommend parts of the video that the user should review and parts that can be skipped over.
-- Review reminder: YouLingo can remind the user to re-watch the videos at scheduled intervals, using principles like the Ebbinghaus forgetting curve.
+- Review reminder: Mora can remind the user to re-watch the videos at scheduled intervals, using principles like the Ebbinghaus forgetting curve.
-- Connection to YouTube: for users who are willing, YouLingo can be linked to their YouTube account, so they get even more personalized recommendations based on their watch history and behaviours.
+- Connection to YouTube: for users who are willing, Mora can be linked to their YouTube account, so they get even more personalized recommendations based on their watch history and behaviours.
-- Like YouTube, YouLingo can display the most-viewed segments when hovering over the progress bar.
+- Like YouTube, Mora can display the most-viewed segments when hovering over the progress bar.
 - There can be further AI integration for advanced features like stitching together lines from different videos to make custom materials, or generating audio/video scripts altogether.